hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 4. Is Conveyor only for JVM apps?

-Nope.
-You can package any kind of app, Conveyor just happens to have great support for the JVM.
+Currently yes, but that won't be true for long as there are no fundamental reasons for that limitation.
+In theory you can package any kind of app, Conveyor just happens to have great support for the JVM.
 It makes sense to integrate support for the JVM because a cross-platform runtime is when the ability to create packages for other operating systems really shines.
 You don't need to mess with cross-compilers or running virtualized operating systems - just develop your app on your preferred platform and then ship to everyone with a single command.